Dallinger/Dallinger/docs/Developing-Wallace-(setup-guide).md

 ## Install Postgres

 On OS X, we recommend installing [Postgres.app](http://postgresapp.com) to start and stop a Postgres server.
+You'll also want to set up the Postgres command-line utilities by following the instructions [here](http://postgresapp.com/documentation/cli-tools.html).

 You will then need to add Postgres to your PATH environmental variable.
 If you use the default location for installing applications on OS X (namely `/Applications`), you can adjust your path by running the following command:
 ```